plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 ## Literature cited in lecture

-:hibiscus: indicates that paper was cited in Spring 2022 semester
+:hibiscus: indicates that paper was cited in Spring 2022 semester (either in lecture or lab)

 Akaike, H. 1973.
 Information theory as an extension of the maximum likelihood principle.
 Pages 267-281 in B. N. Petrov and F. Csaki (eds.), Second International Symposium on Information Theory.
 Akademiai Kiado, Budapest.
 (AIC model selection criterion)